AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 ## Image Presets {#image-presets}

 The Image Presets screen is for creating and editing Image Presets.
-Image Presets enable Adobe Dynamic Media Classic to deliver images dynamically at different sizes from the same master image.
+Image Presets enable Adobe Dynamic Media Classic to deliver images dynamically at different sizes from the same primary image.
 Each Image Preset represents a predefined collection of sizing and formatting commands for displaying images.
 When you create an Image Preset, you select a size for image delivery.
 You also select formatting commands so that the appearance of the image is optimized when the image is delivered for viewing.

 Administrators can create presets for exporting assets.
 Users can choose a preset when they export images, which also reformat images to the specifications that the administrator specifies.